 Marqeta’s competition can be grouped into legacy card issuers such as Global Payments (NYSE: GPN), Fidelity National Information Services (NYSE:FIS), Fiserv (NASDAQ: FISV), and modern card issuing peers like Adyen (ENXTAM: ADYN), Stripe and Galileo who is owned by Sofi (NASDAQ:SOFI).

-As you can see below, Marqeta's revenue growth has been incredible over the last two years, growing from quarterly revenue of $88.2 million in Q4 FY2020, to $203.8 million.
+As you can see below, Marqeta's revenue growth has been exceptional over the last two years, growing from quarterly revenue of $108 million in Q1 FY2021, to $217.3 million.

-And unsurprisingly, this was another great quarter for Marqeta with revenue up 31.1% year on year.
-On top of that, revenue increased $12.2 million quarter on quarter, a very strong improvement on the $4.94 million increase in Q3 2022, and a sign of acceleration of growth.
+And unsurprisingly, this was another great quarter for Marqeta with revenue up 30.8% year on year.
+On top of that, revenue increased $13.5 million quarter on quarter, a solid improvement on the $12.2 million increase in Q4 2022, and even a sign of slight re-acceleration of growth.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Marqeta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 42.7% in Q4.
+Marqeta's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 41% in Q1.

-That means that for every $1 in revenue the company had $0.43 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved from the previous quarter this would still be considered a low gross margin for a SaaS company and we would like to see the improvements continue.
+That means that for every $1 in revenue the company had $0.41 left to spend on developing new products, marketing & sales and the general administrative overhead.
+This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Marqeta's free cash flow came in at $14.3 million in Q4, down 74% year on year.
+Marqeta burned through $14.2 million in Q1, reducing the cash burn by 70.1% year on year.

-It was good to see Marqeta deliver strong revenue growth this quarter.
-And we were also glad to see the improvement in gross margin.
-Overall, this quarter's results seemed decent.
-But the market was likely expecting more and the company is down 1.98% on the results and currently trades at $5.7 per share.
+It was good to see Marqeta outperform Wall St’s revenue expectations this quarter.
+That feature of these results really stood out as a positive.
+On the other hand, it was less good to see the pretty significant deterioration in gross margin.
+Zooming out, we think this was still a decent, albeit mixed, quarter, showing the company is staying on target.
+But the market was likely expecting more and the company is down 1.81% on the results and currently trades at $4.34 per share.

 Is Now The Time?

-Marqeta's price to sales ratio based on the next twelve months is 3.3x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
+Marqeta's price to sales ratio based on the next twelve months is 2.5x, suggesting that the market has lower expectations of the business, relative to the high growth tech stocks.
 In the end, beauty is in the eye of the beholder.
 While Marqeta wouldn't be our first pick, if you like the business, the shares are trading at a pretty interesting price point right now.